Cystic Fibrosis and the Reproductive System

 Most males with CF have obstruction of the sperm canal known as congenital bilateral absence of the vas deferens (CBAVD).
 Women also have an increase in thick cervical mucus that may lead to a decrease in fertility.
 This condition has not been reported to affect sexual drive or performance.

-Symptoms that may be present due to the effects of CF on the reproductive system include the following:
+Symptoms that may be present due to the effects of CF on the reproductive system include:

 Delayed sexual development